Medical expert of the article

 - ECHO viruses.

-The prevalence of viral arthritis among adults is higher than that of children.
-The clinical picture is more often represented by arthralgia.
+The prevalence of viral arthritis among adults is higher than among children.
+The clinical picture is often represented by arthralgia.
 Clinical symptoms last for 1-2 weeks and disappear without residual effects.

-The defeat of small joints is characteristic of viral arthritis, associated with rubella and hepatitis, or vaccination against these infections.
+Damage to small joints is typical for viral arthritis associated with rubella and hepatitis or vaccination against these infections.

-With some viral arthritis, the pathogen is found in the joint cavity (rubella, chicken pox, herpes, CMV), in other cases - circulating immune complexes (CIC) containing the virus (hepatitis B, adenovirus 7), in the third - neither the virus nor the antigen not succeed.
+In some viral arthritis, the pathogen is found in the joint cavity (rubella, chickenpox, herpes, CMV), in other cases - circulating immune complexes (CIC) containing the virus (hepatitis B, adenovirus 7), in others - neither the virus nor the antigen can be found.

-The diagnosis of viral arthritis is based on a chronological connection with a viral infection or vaccination, a clinical picture of acute arthritis.
+The diagnosis of viral arthritis is made on the basis of a chronological connection with a previous viral infection or vaccination, and the clinical picture of acute arthritis.

-- the appearance of arthritis on the background or 1-2 weeks after a nasopharyngeal infection (streptococcal etiology);
+- the appearance of arthritis against the background of or 1-2 weeks after a nasopharyngeal infection (streptococcal etiology);

-- simultaneous involvement of predominantly medium and large joints in the process;
+- simultaneous involvement of mainly medium and large joints in the process;

-- a small number of involved joints (mono-, oligoarthritis);
+- small number of involved joints (mono-, oligoarthritis);

-- possible torpidity of articular syndrome to the action of NSAIDs;
+- possible sluggishness of the joint syndrome to the action of NSAIDs;

 - elevated titers of post-streptococcal antibodies;